Aaron98990/ways-of-the-game/spirit-of-the-game.md

 - [The match officials disallow a goal because they started play while the goalkeeper was retrieving a ball.](https://youtu.be/dZU1x2Op9pA?t=433)
 - For lower levels of football, this is acceptable as the goalkeeper may not understand the tactical advantage they are giving the other team or there may not be enough people to retrieve balls.

-Allowing all players, including the goalkeeper, to be ready for a kickoff after celebrating a goal.
+Allowing all players, including the goalkeeper, to be ready for a kick-off after celebrating a goal.
 - It is the fair thing to do.

 A player playing on a multi-sport field takes the throw-in from the wrong line.
 - Allow the player to retake the throw-in from the correct line.
 If it happens again to the same team, penalize the offense as according to the Laws of the Game.

 The referee only allows a player to re-enter the field if they cannot immediately interfere with play.
 Also, after a substitution allowing the new player to get in position.
-Or if you change the direction for the restart or its not what the player expected, allow teams to readjust to the new or unexpected call including by holding the reastart.
+Or if you change the direction for the restart or its not what the player expected, allow teams to readjust to the new or unexpected call including by holding the restart.
 - Although not explicitly stated, this is the fairest thing.

 When to end the game although time is up.